 A very important aspect attached to the divestitures in the Oil and Gas sector, is the attendant tax implications.
 In this section, we look at the tax legislations prevalent in Malaysia that are applicable to divestitures, and also the underlying tax impact of the divestment of the assets in Malaysia.
-This is upon the consideration that the divestment relates to upstream assets where the main tax legislation governing Malaysian upstream business is the Petroleum Income Tax Act 1967 ("PITA"), it is crucial to refer from petroleum operations."
+This is upon the consideration that the divestment relates to upstream assets where the main tax legislation governing Malaysian upstream business is the Petroleum Income Tax Act, 1967 ("PITA"), it is crucial to refer to determine whether or not the carried on by that person engaged in such operations, and all operations incidental thereto, and any sale or disposal by or on behalf of that person of petroleum so won or obtained, and includes the transportation within Malaysia by or on behalf of that person of petroleum so won or obtained to any point of sale or delivery or export, but does not include -

 In this regard, it is crucial to determine whether the consideration received from the divestment is the income derived from petroleum operations.
-In order to ascertain whether the income falls under the petroleum operations, we need to examine the definition of the term petroleum operations under the PITA.
-Pursuant to Section 2(1) of the PITA, petroleum operations have been defined as mining, extracting or other like operations or process, in the course of a business carried on by that person engaged in such operations, and all operations incidental thereto, and any sale or disposal by or on behalf of that person of petroleum so won or obtained, and includes the transportation within Malaysia by or on behalf of that person of petroleum so won or obtained to any point of sale or delivery or export, but does not include -
+In order to ascertain whether the income falls under the petroleum operations, we need to examine the definition of the term petroleum operations under PITA.
+Pursuant to Section 2(1) of PITA, petroleum operations have been defined as

-"(a) searching for and winning or obtaining of petroleum in Malaysia by or on behalf of any person for his own account or on a joint account with any other person by any drilling,
+"(i) searching for and winning or obtaining of petroleum in Malaysia by or on behalf of any person for his own account or on a joint account with any other person by any drilling, mining, extracting or other like operations or process, in the course of a business

-- (i) any transportation of petroleum outside Malaysia; - (ii) any process of refining or liquefying petroleum; - (iii) any dealings with 'products so refined or liquefied; or - (iv) services involving the supply and use of rigs, derricks, ocean tankers and barges; - (b) any sale or disposal by Petroliam Nasional Berhad within Malaysia of petroleum obtained from outside of Malaysia and includes the transportation within Malaysia by, or on behalf of, Petroliam Nasional Berhad of such petroleum to any point of sale or delivery within Malaysia."
+- (a) any transportation of petroleum outside Malaysia; - (b) any process of refining or liquefying petroleum; - (c) any dealings with 'products so refined or liquefied; or - (d) services involving the supply and use of rigs, derricks, ocean tankers and barges; and

+(ii) any sale or disposal by Petroliam Nasional Berhad within Malaysia of petroleum obtained from outside of Malaysia and includes the transportation within Malaysia by, or on behalf of, Petroliam Nasional Berhad of such petroleum to any point of sale or delivery within Malaysia."

-Based on the above, we could ascertain whether the consideration received from the divestment is taxable under PITA once it falls under the definition of PO and Section 3 of PITA.
+Based on the above, we could ascertain whether the consideration received from the divestment is taxable under PITA once it falls under the definition of PO and Section 3 of is one such Section that warrants analysis.

-B) Section 13(1) of the PITA In addition to the above, if the consideration receipt is subject to tax under Section 3 of the PITA, further analysis would need to be performed to determine whether the consideration receipt would fall under which Sections of the

-PITA.
-Section 13(1) of the PITA relating to miscellaneous receipts is one such Section that warrants analysis.
 This Section states:

+B) Section 13(1) of PITA In addition to the above, if the consideration receipt is subject to tax under Section 3 of PITA, further analysis would need to be performed to determine whether the consideration receipt would fall under which Sections of PITA.
+Section 13(1) of PITA relating to miscellaneous receipts